Canada’s regulatory cooperation activities

 Learn more about the work of the Canada-U.S. Regulatory Cooperation Council.

-Canada aims to advance regulatory cooperation globally by participating in fora such as the Asia-Pacific Economic Cooperation, the Organisation for Economic Cooperation and Development and the World Trade Organisation.
+Canada seeks to advance regulatory cooperation globally by engaging in discussions on regulatory policy with international partners.
+This includes participating in fora such as the Asia-Pacific Economic Cooperation, the Organisation for Economic Cooperation and Development and the World Trade Organisation.

 Page details